 Does the logger feature a user-replaceable electrode?

 Plastic-bodied, double junction electrode with a Pellon® junction and gel reference electrolyte.

 No. The electrode is calibrated to 2 or 3 points using standard pH buffers (4, 7, and 10).

 Is the calibration procedure the same for freshwater and saltwater applications?

-The procedure itself is the same; however, some users deploying the loggers in saltwater may want to use a modified version of the pH buffers that includes chemicals (like Tris buffer) to make the hydrogen ion activity in the buffer more similar to its activity in saltwater
+The procedure itself is the same; however, some users deploying the loggers in saltwater may want to use a modified version of pH buffers that include chemicals (like Tris buffer) to make the hydrogen ion activity in the buffer more similar to its activity in saltwater